HyperFill/hyperfill-orderbook/docs/PRD.md

 ## Summary

-Your PRD establishes a robust foundation for building an on-chain, signature-verified, order-book exchange with live streaming and smart contract settlement—closely mirroring Filament's design patterns([docs.filament.finance](https://docs.filament.finance/market-makers/filament-api?utm_source=chatgpt.com), [Sei Blog](https://blog.sei.io/filament-sei-networks-native-derivatives-dex-secures-1-1-million-in-seed-funding/?utm_source=chatgpt.com)).
+Your PRD establishes a robust foundation for building an on-chain, signature-verified, order-book exchange with live streaming and smart contract settlement—closely mirroring Filament's design patterns([docs.filament.finance](https://docs.filament.finance/market-makers/filament-api?utm_source=chatgpt.com), [Hedera Blog](https://blog.hedera.io/filament-hedera-networks-native-derivatives-dex-secures-1-1-million-in-seed-funding/?utm_source=chatgpt.com)).
 Let me know if you'd like to expand on any section—technical specs, smart-contract interfaces, performance benchmarks—or tailor it to your specific blockchain stack or language of choice!